Persona 5: Release

 Following its release, character costumes and additional Personas were released as paid DLC.
-The costumes include those incorporated into the 20th Anniversary Edition based on Persona 3 and Persona 4, in addition to new costumes based on the characters of Revelations: Persona, the Persona 2 duology (Innocent Sin and Eternal Punishment), Shin Megami Tensei If..., Catherine, Shin Megami Tensei IV, Devil Summoner: Raidou Kuzunoha vs. the Soulless Army, Persona 4 Arena, and Dancing All Night.
+The costumes include those incorporated into the 20th Anniversary Edition based on Persona 3 and Persona 4, in addition to new costumes based on Revelations: Persona, the Persona 2 duology (Innocent Sin and Eternal Punishment), Shin Megami Tensei If..., Catherine, Shin Megami Tensei IV, Devil Summoner: Raidou Kuzunoha vs. the Soulless Army, Persona 4 Arena, and Dancing All Night.
 The costumes are accompanied by arranged battle music from each costume set's respective game, which replaces the default battle theme based on what costume Joker wears.
 Some of the key Personas from Persona 3 and Persona 4 were released in bundles that include a new design and the original design of each.
 In addition, PlayStation 4 themes and avatar sets were released based on the central characters of Persona 5.
 An additional difficulty setting known as "Merciless" was also released as free DLC.

-Pre-order bonuses and its initial North American release date of February 14, 2017 was announced a week before E3 2016.
+Pre-order bonuses and its initial North American release date of February 14, 2017, was announced a week before E3 2016.
 Its release in Europe and Australia set for the same date was announced the following August.
 In November 2016, its release was pushed back two months to April 4.
 The stated reason was that Atlus wanted the game to be at its highest possible quality.
 Atlus USA published the game in North America.
 In Europe and Australia, it was published by Deep Silver.
 As with previous Persona games, the English localization was handled by Atlus USA and led by Yu Namba.
 According to Namba, the team began with a "blank slate" when choosing the English voice cast, as it was a new setting for the Persona series.
 Localizing Persona 5 was described by Namba as a massive project with the largest staff yet dedicated to the series.
 As project lead, Namba made the final call on issues brought up by the team during the localization process.
-The localized script was estimated as being 50% bigger than that of Persona 4 Golden.
 In English-speaking regions, the "Shin Megami Tensei" moniker was dropped from the title.
 For the English release, the Japanese dub was made available as free DLC.

-Upon its worldwide release, Atlus published a set of guidelines for streaming footage of the game, noting that streamers who shared footage past a certain in-game date "[did] so at the risk of being issued a content ID claim or worse, a channel strike/account suspension".
+Upon its worldwide release, Atlus published a set of guidelines for players livestreaming footage of the game, noting that streamers who shared footage past a certain in-game date "[did] so at the risk of being issued a content ID claim or worse, a channel strike/account suspension".
 The guidelines were widely perceived as threatening, and were criticized by many in the games press and streaming community.
-About three weeks later, Atlus apologized for the tone of its original guidelines and revised its policy, extending the amount that could be streamed considerably, though some critics continued to argue that even the revised streaming policy remained unfriendly to the game's fans and counterproductive to its success.
+About three weeks later, Atlus apologized for the tone of its original guidelines and revised its policy, extending the amount that could be streamed considerably.